 Direct: 314.296.4003

-Stephen S. Davis is a partner and constitutional law litigator at True North Law LLC, specializing in election law and Fifth Amendment takings litigation in trial and appellate courts.
-Steve has litigated extensively in the U.S. Court of Federal Claims, U.S. Court of Appeals for the Federal Circuit, and state and federal courts in Missouri and often represents property rights organizations and scholars as amici curiae in the U.S. Supreme Court.
+Stephen S. Davis is a partner with True North Law LLC, specializing in Fifth Amendment takings litigation and election law in trial and appellate courts.
+Steve has litigated extensively in the U.S. Court of Federal Claims, U.S. Court of Appeals for the Federal Circuit, and state and federal courts in Missouri and often represents property-rights organizations and scholars as amici curiae in the U.S. Supreme Court.

 Featured News: